 Detect and stop targeted attacks with a data-centric approach that protects sensitive data regardless of the source of attack.

-Learn more about advanced threat protection solutions and services in Data Protection 101, our series on the fundamentals of data security.Inside Digital Guardian's Advanced Threat Protection: Part Two
+Learn more about advanced threat protection solutions and services in Data Protection 101, our series on the fundamentals of data security.Inside Digital Guardian's Advanced Threat Protection: Part Three

-In today's blog, the second of a three part series, we break down how Digital Guardian's Advanced Threat Protection Historical Detection feature can help help provide endpoint detection visibility.
-Look for the last part of the series on Wednesday, November 15.
+In today's blog, the last in a three part series, we break down what differentiates Digital Guardian's Advanced Threat Protection capabilities from other endpoint detection response products.
+Read the first part in this series here and the second part here.